kimkennedy06/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk plot.interval.avgsteps](figure/plot_interval_avgsteps.png)

-The 5-minute interval, on average across all the days in the dataset, that contains the maximum number of steps can be found with the following code:
+The 5-minute interval, on average across all the days in the data set, that contains the maximum number of steps can be found with the following code:

 ```r
 max.avgSteps.interval <- activity.data.summary2[which.max(activity.data.summary2$avg),